ros-drivers/rosserial/rosserial_rp2040/Readme.txt

 - Execute the command 'rosrun rosserial_rp2040 make_libraries.py' to generate the ros_lib library files in the pico-sdk library folder
 - To generate the ros_lib library files in a custom location use 'rosrun rosserial_rp2040 make_libraries.py <custom location>'

+To use the rp2040 USB serial connection for ros, use NodeHandleUSB instead of NodeHandle.

 The rosserial functionality can now be accessed from the project as described in the rosserial tutorials.